tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 # Application service layer

-An application service layer provides services that actually uses Respository and Storage to get the state and/or send commands to one or more aggregates eventyally in a coordinated (i.e. transactional) way.
+An application service layer provides services that actually uses Respository and Storage to get the state and/or send commands to one or more aggregates eventyally in an atomic/transactional way.

 Here is one of the simplest example of an entry for a services involving a single aggregate, by builing and running a AddTag command.